DuanZzz/MPF-ANN/README.md

 making any decisions.
 Professional financial consultants should recommend products or decisions that suit your needs and objectives.
 4. My studies are not professional advice and may not be suitable for anyone except myself.

+# License of the source code and repositories
+BSD 3-clause (Revised)